guigrpa/giu/README.md

 Make sure you also install the required `peerDependencies` ([*react*](https://github.com/facebook/react), [*react-addons-pure-render-mixin*](https://www.npmjs.com/package/react-addons-pure-render-mixin) and [*moment*](https://github.com/moment/moment)).

-Installation notes:

-* *moment* will not be included in your production bundle if you don't use `DateInput` and set up *webpack*'s' [*tree shaking*](http://www.2ality.com/2015/12/webpack-tree-shaking.html).
-However, it should be installed since *webpack* will look for it in development mode.

-* Why is *moment* part of `peerDependencies` and not `dependencies`?
+Installation note: Why is *moment* part of `peerDependencies` and not `dependencies`?
 For i18n reasons: we want to make sure the user's `moment` object and the one used internally by Giu are exactly the same, so that `DateInput`'s strings and other locale-specific attributes (e.g. first day of the week) are shown correctly.
 If the version specified by the user and by Giu were incompatible, we would end up with two different `moment` objects.

 ## Inputs